Core

 gemini/gemini-2.5-flash:

-Hey there yourself!
+Hey there!
 How can I help you today?

 • id: chatcmpl-xxx